jaydoshi33/Cosmos-ZoneManagementSystem/README.md

 # COSMOS ZMS (Zone Management System)

-A comprehensive Zone Management System designed for efficient supply chain management and monitoring.
-This project consists of a modern React-based frontend and a Python-based backend API for processing SCM (Supply Chain Management) data.
+A comprehensive Zone Management System designed for efficient advancing spectrum sharing and monitoring in NYC/Manhattan.
+This project consists of a modern React-based frontend and a Python-based backend API for processing SCM (Spectrum Consumption Model) data.

-This project is funded by the National Science Foundation(NSF), and being developed in collaboration with Syracuse University, Columbia University, Rutgers University, Princeton University and the NOAA.
+#### This project is funded by the National Science Foundation(NSF), and being developed in collaboration with Syracuse University, Columbia University, Rutgers University, Princeton University and the NOAA.

 ## Project UI
 ### Home Page